Awakening to a New Worldview

 1. The Psychology of Lifespan Performance and Perceptual Control (LPPC), which arranges human perception into twelve levels.

-Together, they reveal a profound truth: our task is not to escape the craziness but to integrate fragmented worldviews into wholeness, energized by the will to unity.
+Together, they reveal a profound truth: our task is not to escape the craziness but to upgrade the fragmented worldviews into wholeness, energized by the will to unity.

 Performance: Six Perspectives as Worldview Frames